Towards understanding CG and GMRES through examples: The GMRES Method

 \emph{Observations:} The relative GMRES residual norms for the two different matrices and the corresponding different right-hand sides are shown in Figure~\ref{fig:frank_supg}.
 For the flipped Frank matrix the solid blue curve corresponds to $b^{(1)}$, and dashed red curve to $b^{(2)}$.
 Apparently, GMRES converges much faster for $b^{(1)}$ than for $b^{(2)}$.

-In the convection-diffusion problem we have for each $j=1,\dots,25$ a right-hand side $b^{(j)}$ so that GMRES has an initial phase of slow convergence (almost stagnation) for exactly $j-1$ steps.
+In the convection-diffusion problem we have for each $j=1,\dots,25$ a right-hand side $b^{(j)}$ for which GMRES has an initial phase of slow convergence (almost stagnation) for exactly $j-1$ steps.
 After the initial phase, the GMRES convergence speed is almost the same for all right-hand sides.

-\emph{Explanation:} The matrices used in this example are highly nonnormal.
-Computations with MATLAB's {\tt eig} function yield eigenvector matrices $X$ with $\kappa(X)\approx 1.1\times 10^{13}$ for the flipped Frank matrix, and $\kappa(X)\approx 2.5\times 10^{17}$ for the SUPG discretized convection-diffusion operator.
-The convergence bound \eqref{eqn:GMRESbd} is of little use in this situation, since it contains the very large constant $\kappa(X)$.
-In the derivation of the bound we have lost all information about the relation between the particular given $A$ and $r_0$.
-This relation may be essential, and careful analyses on a case-by-case basis are required to understand its effect on the GMRES convergence.
-For the SUPG discretized convection-diffusion problem such an analysis is done in~\cite{LieStr05}.
-It reveals that the length of the initial stagnation phase of GMRES for different boundary conditions (see Figure~\ref{fig:frank_supg}) depends on how many steps it takes to propagate the boundary information across the discretized domain by repeated multiplication with the matrix~$A$.
-The analysis does not explain, however, how the convergence speed after the initial phase of stagnation depends on the parameters of the problem.
+\emph{Explanation:} The matrices used in this example are highly nonnormal, and the convergence bound \eqref{eqn:GMRESbd} is therefore of little use.
+Careful analyses of the relationship between $A$ and $b$ on a case-by-case basis are required to understand the GMRES convergence.
+For the SUPG discretized convection-diffusion problem such an analysis reveals that the length of the initial stagnation phase of GMRES for different boundary conditions depends on how many steps it takes to propagate the boundary information across the discretized domain by repeated multiplication with the matrix~$A$; see~\cite{LieStr05}.
+That analysis does not explain, however, how the convergence after the initial phase of stagnation depends on the parameters of the problem.

-The following example illustrates the dependence of the GMRES convergence on the initial residual from a different perspective.